srini074/Training_day_2/notes6.md

 - 129  git log -1
 - 130  git log -2_
 - 131  git log --author=authot_name
+- git branch --all // This command can be used to see all branches

 - Pick axe command
 - git log -S<word>